 An example is provided by Wayne Bragg who told his story to the Sun Sentinal.
 Bragg indicated that last year when Citizens sent an inspector to his home his discounts were approved.
 When the inspector examined the premises this year, he indicated that he could not see the attic trusses because they were obscured by insulation.
 The inspector also claimed that he was unsure if all the shutters were present because they were stacked up.
 Bragg disputed the accuracy of these observations.
 Following the inspection, Bragg’s premium increased by $3,000 from $4,700 to a total premium of $7,700.

-What does an insured do if he cannot pay the increased premium?
+What options does an insured have if she cannot pay the increased premium?

-If a policyholder disputes the inspection report, the conclusions and findings can be challenged by producing evidence like documents, photos, receipts and invoices that pertain to wind resistant features installed in the home.
-If this strategy does not work, the policyholder might adjust the deductible or reduce the amount of coverage.
+You can dispute erroneous inspection findings.
+If a policyholder disputes the inspection report, the conclusions and findings can be challenged by producing evidence like documents, photos, receipts, and invoices that pertain to wind resistant features installed in the home.
+If this strategy does not work, the policyholder might adjust the deductible or reduce the amount of coverage. to lower the premium.